ClickHouse/clickhouse-docs/docs/en/integrations/prometheus.md

 ## Integrating with Datadog

 You can use the Datadog [Agent](https://docs.datadoghq.com/agent/?tab=Linux) and [OpenMetrics integration](https://docs.datadoghq.com/integrations/openmetrics/) to collect metrics from the ClickHouse Cloud endpoint.
 Below is a simple example configuration for this agent and integration.
+Please note though that you may want to select only those metrics that you care about the most.
+The catchall example below will export many thousands of metric-instance combinations which Datadog will treat as custom metrics.

 ```yaml
 init_config: